Ukraine drone attacks briefly shut down Moscow's international airports

 The drones started a fire at the biggest market in Kharkiv, Barabashovo, destroying and damaging around 100 market stalls, he said.

-Seven civilians were injured elsewhere in the Kharkiv region by Russian glide bombs and drones, Syniehubov said.
+Seven civilians were hurt elsewhere in the Kharkiv region by Russian glide bombs and drones, Syniehubov said.

 In Kramatorsk, in Ukraine's eastern Donetsk region, Russian Shahed drones killed one person and injured two others, Mayor Oleksandr Honcharenko wrote on Facebook.
 The drones targeted residential and industrial areas of the city, he said.